laxmi1975/idmanagement.gov/_experiments/unifyia-pqc-experiment.md

 - FIPS 204 - Module-Lattice-Based Digital Signature Standard (ML-DSA) derived from CRYSTALS-DILITHIUM.
 - FIPS 203 - Module-Lattice-Based Key-Encapsulation Mechanism Standard (ML-KEM) is derived from the CRYSTALS-KYBER KEM.

 <p align="justify">The use of post-quantum cryptographic (PQC) algorithms in issuing PIV (Personal Identity Verification) credentials is an emerging focus in federal cybersecurity.
-Although there are no public implementations yet, key federal agencies like GSA, NIST, and the NCCoE are laying the groundwork through research, guidance, and partnerships with industry.
-These efforts are aimed at preparing federal systems for a smooth transition once PQC standards are finalized.  </p>
+Although there are no public implementations yet, key federal agencies like GSA and NIST are laying the groundwork through research, guidance, and partnerships with industry.   </p>

-<p align="justify">A notable example of forward-looking collaboration is the pilot program between Unifyia and GSA.
-This initiative explores the issuance of PQC-based PIV credentials, combining Unifyia’s flexible identity platform with NIST’s evolving cryptographic standards.  </p>

-<p align="justify">In this experiment, Unifyia has tested with CRYSTALS-DILITHIUM 2,3, and 5 algorithms.
-This pilot serves as a testing ground for implementing quantum-resistant algorithms within PIV systems and aims to validate the integration, performance, and security of PQC within existing federal identity frameworks.
-This work highlights the government’s commitment to future-proofing identity systems against quantum threats through early experimentation and public-private collaboration.
+<p align="justify">The GSA PQC experiment explored the issuance of PIV credentials using post-quantum cryptographic (PQC) algorithms, leveraging Unifyia’s adaptable identity platform that is capable of supporting multiple algorithm types alongside NIST’s evolving cryptographic standards.
+A key goal of PQC readiness is crypto agility, the ability to switch between or combine classical, hybdrid, and PQC algorithms based on evolving threats or compliance requirements.
+In this experiment, Unifyia tested with classical (3K and 4K), hybrid (ED25519), and quantum-resistant algorithms (Dilithium Levels 2, 3, and 5.
+This experiment assessed how well these algorithms integrated with the existing federal identity framework, focusing on performance, interoperability, and security.
  </p>

 <!-- Start of Section 8 -->